Some Special Features of a Rotating-Moving D$p$-Brane: Partition function and DBI-type action

-According to the non-BPS characteristic of this dynamical D-brane and its special background fields \cite {21}, in order to insert its contribution from the fermionic fields, one should consider its property as a $(1, 0)_p$-system.
+According to the non-BPS characteristic of this dynamical D-brane and its special background fields, in order to insert its contribution from the fermionic fields, one should consider its property as a $(1, 0)_p$-system.
 Note that a generic $(n,m)$ could define as $(n,m)_p=n|Bp \rangle_{\rm NS}+m|Bp \rangle_{\rm R}$, for combinations of GSO projected states on behalf of both the Neumann boundary conditions in $p+1$ and Dirichlet boundary conditions for $d-p-1$ dimensions.
 Thus the fermionic contribution is that of the NS-NS sector.

-It has been demonstrated that the tachyon kinks, tubes, and vortices could be found by studying the equations of motion from the DBI-type effective field theory \cite {24}.
+It has been demonstrated that the tachyon kinks, tubes, and vortices could be found by studying the equations of motion from the DBI-type effective field theory \cite {14}.
 In other word, inhomogenous solutions of the equations of motion which follow from the action encode non-trivial information about the decay of higher dimensional branes into lower dimensional ones.
 Therefore, one can check the tachyon kinks as solutions of classical equations of motion of this rotating-moving system.
-Specifically, for the case in hand, according to the special background fields, the spectrum of the kinks solutions becomes richer.
+Specifically, for the case in hand the spectrum of the kinks solutions becomes richer according to our special background fields.